Bravelemming/SpaceGame/README.md

 # SpaceGame
-a terminal based game made for coding practice in C++.
+a terminal-based real-time game made for coding practice in C++.

 ## notes
 - option 1.
 You are a low paid intern on a bridge crew.